6. Performance Reporting

 c) The Location where the Performance was rung (not applicable for Distributed Ringing);

-d) In the case of Simulator Ringing / Online Ringing, the name of the ringing simulator that was used to facilitate the ringing;
+d) In the case of Simulator Ringing / Online Ringing, or ringing facilitated by other electronic means, the name of the ringing simulator (or other means) that was used to facilitate the ringing;

 e) The date on which the Performance was rung;